electricimp/Builder/README.md

 server.log(@{MIN_INT});
 ```

-This results in the following output:
+then during processing, Builder will output:

 ```
 // Use Builder global variables in squirrel log messages